 Q: What is the difference between physical therapy services previously received, Comprehensive Occupational Rehabilitation Program (CORP) — formerly known as Work Hardening services?CORP is designed to address your specific return to work needs.
 In individual therapy, you may have received one-on-one treatment directed to the area of injury.
 This has been effective in addressing your needs related to your injury, but may not have been enough to prepare you for your job demands at work.

-Work Hardening bridges the gap between initial acute injury management and return to work.
-We use a team approach to treatment and you may work with an occupational therapist, physical therapist, vocational counselor/case manager and rehabilitation counselor.
+CORP bridges the gap between initial acute injury management and return to work.
+We use a team approach to treatment and you may work with an occupational therapist, physical therapist, vocational specialist/case manager and rehabilitation counselor/psychologist.
 This comprehensive program has three major components:

 Our team will provide your physician with recommendations for your return to work and we will need to comment on your ability to perform your job for a full day.
 We will also recommend any restrictions or accommodations that may be required to enable you to return to work safely.

-Q: Why do I need to work with a team of therapists in Work Hardening?
+Q: Why do I need to work with a team of therapists in CORP?

 Your injury in relation to your job and the impact that it has had on your life has become more complicated the longer you have been away from work.
 Our team will address your work issues from a physical perspective, but also assist you in managing other areas affecting your work status.
 For example, our rehabilitation counselor may work with you to teach you ways to manage your pain symptoms through techniques such as biofeedback, relaxation and stress management training.

 Our vocational specialist will serve as your case manager and keep all parties informed of your progress and needs by coordinating return to work services with your employer, carrier, doctor and rehab nurse if one was assigned to you.
 This level of communication is very important in worker's compensation cases.
 Our therapists will not only design effective exercise programs to increase your strength and abilities, but will also provide education in correct body mechanics and techniques for preventing future injuries.